Ahmed-Arafat10/Journaling-Website/README.md

   - You Can Edit/Delete Your Today's Diary
   - You Can Edit/Delete An Answer Of Predefined Question*
   - You Can Delete A Task
-  - Add A Predefined Question For All Coming Days
+- Add A New Predefined Question For All Coming Days
+- A History Menu Where You can search by Date and then you will have all Written Tasks/Diary/Answer Of Predefined Questions of That Day

-* Predefined Questions For Each Day Like:
+*Predefined Questions Like:

 - What is the best thing today ?
 - What is worst thing today ?